pierre-guillou/swigex0/README.md

 ## Usage

-The objective of this package is to provide an example of wrapping a C++ library in R and Python using CMake and Swig.
+The objective of this package is to provide an example of wrapping a C++ library in R and Python using CMake and SWIG.
 Derivative usage instructions will come soon.

-Note: See shortcuts for 'make' users in Makefile file
+Note: See shortcuts for 'make' users in *Makefile* file

 ### Configure project
 #### GCC / MinGW / CLang